BAIRLab/DICOManager/README.md

 -b, --base: str (Default : pwd)
     Specify the base directory that sorting is occuring.
 -c, --csv: str
-    Specify the name of a .csv file contained within sort_csv directory -d, --date: bool
+    Specify the path to a .csv file contained within sort_csv directory -d, --date: bool
     Specify if sorting below MRN should include date before modality.
     Hierarchy is AcquisitionDate then StudyDate